Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 1. Find a Chromium issue (a.k.a. “bug”) through one of the pre-approved hotlists, and get the bug assigned to yourself (*).
 This is a signal that you are unblocked to start fixing the bug.
     * The available issues on any of the hotlists can be seen in [this dashboard](https://issues.chromium.org/dashboard/1072778)
     * The individual hotlists are: [BugBounty-Large ](https://issues.chromium.org/hotlists/6777190), [BugBounty-Medium](https://issues.chromium.org/hotlists/6779906), [BugBounty-Small](https://issues.chromium.org/hotlists/6779907)
 2. File a GitHub issue in our [bug bounty repo ](https://github.com/Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program)tracking the Chromium bug.
-You must include the following:
-    * Bug Name and Description: Provide a brief overview (1 sentence) highlighting your project’s community usage and its significance within the broader Chromium ecosystem.
-    * Link to the Chromium bug.
+You must include a link to the Chromium bug.
 (Note: contributions must be publicly accessible without requiring login or account creation.)
 3. Comment on the Chromium bug linking to the GitHub issue (this is used to verify that the same person owns both).
 4. Fix the bug.
 Please make sure that you follow all steps detailed earlier, including ensuring that your fix has been fully tested, released for at least 2 weeks in a stable version of a Chromium browser, and no regression issues have been filed, as we do not review work that is still in progress.
 5. Add a label or comment to the GitHub issue indicating that you believe all conditions have been met and you are eligible for payment.